bkou/terminal-mods/README.md

 -------------
 Most of the Ubuntu vimrc seems to be specific to debian and not applicable to a mac environment.
 I've grabbed everything I saw that could apply to mac but the only thing it seems you'd notice is vim color.
 As always, be sure not to destroy content already in .vimrc.

-I have also added a setting of my own, mouse=a which adds the ability to click your cursor to mouse location.

     cat .vimrc >> ~/.vimrc

 Features:
  * colors
- * click relocation of cursor

 See Also
 ------------